Demartek Storage Networking Interface Comparison

 - InfiniBand Routing — IB routing has been in the specification for some time, but the first IB routers are expected to come to market in 2016.
 These routers are expected to support various subnet topologies.

-- InfiniBand Virtualization — IB virtualization support is in development to support virtualized workloads.
+- InfiniBand Virtualization — A new Virtualization Annex to the Volume 1 Release 1.3 specification was published in November 2016, extending the InfiniBand specification to address multiple virtual machines connected to a single physical port.

 - HDR (High Data Rate) 200 Gb/s (4 x 50 Gb/s) — HDR IB is expected to become available in 2H 2017.
-200 Gb/s adapters will require either PCIe 3.0 x32 or PCIe 4.0 x16 slots in the servers to support adapters running at the full data rate.
+200 Gb/s adapters will require either PCIe 3.0 x32 (in two adjacent x16 slots) or PCIe 4.0 x16 slots in the servers to support adapters running at the full data rate.

 - HDR Copper Cables — Copper cables are expected to be supported at HDR (200 Gb/s), for distances up to at least 3 meters (50 Gb/s per lane).

 - Beyond HDR — NDR and XDR have been announced, but as of September 2016, the release dates and specific data rates have not been determined.
+The general expectation is that each of these will probably double the data rate of the previous data rate.

 - NDR — Next Data Rate is expected after HDR.

-Note: Update: June 2017 — The TIA approved for publication the TIA-942-B data center cabling standard at its June 2017 meeting.
-This standard includes several updates from Revision-A including: